 – South Gate (Blyzhnopecherna str.)

-2.6.
-Admission to the Museum of Books and Printing of Ukraine, the Museum of Historical Treasures of Ukraine, the National Museum of Ukrainian Decorative Folk Art, the Museum of Theatre, Music and Cinema of Ukraine, the National History Library of Ukraine, the “Microminiatures of Mykola Siadrysty” exhibition and the Cathedral of the Dormition Bell Tower is available on extra tickets purchased in these institutions and the access ticket to the Preserve grounds.
+2.3.1.
+The entrance to the Museum of Books and Printing of Ukraine, the Museum of History of Ukraine, the National Museum of Ukrainian Folk Decorative Arts, the Museum of Theater, Musical and Cinema Arts of Ukraine, the National Historical Library of Ukraine, the exhibition "Microminiatur of M.Syadristy", the bell tower of the Assumption Cathedral, is carried out on the respective days and hours. their work on the basis of tickets purchased at these institutions and a ticket of the Reserve.